 The Masterpiece Living Lyceum is a place for sharing innovative ideas and non-traditional thought.
 Aptly named after Aristotle’s Lyceum, which served as early milestones in the development of Western science and philosophy, the Masterpiece Living Lyceum was created to inspire change in the traditional ideas of aging.
 The Lyceum focuses on successful aging and is a motivational, educational and network-building event unlike any business gathering.

 Attend, tune in and participate from virtually anywhere

-For the past ten years the Masterpiece Living Lyceum has taken place in-person at a given location over the course of several days.
+For the past 10 years, the Masterpiece Living Lyceum has taken place in-person at a given location over the course of several days.
 To extend the reach of featured speakers, valued content and interaction, 2019 will mark the first year the Lyceum will be offered virtually.
 You will be joining team members and residents from other organizations nation-wide for this virtual event viewed from your very own community.

 Network with peers from the comfort of your office

 As with any conference, part of the value in attending is the networking and interaction that takes place among colleagues.
 The virtual Lyceum will allow opportunities for face-to-face interaction with peers who are part of the Masterpiece network from across the country.
 Each keynote session will offer an opportunity to interact and ask questions of the featured speaker.
-Additionally, each break out session will offer an opportunity to discuss the topic, how it may be applied, and hear best practices from others who choose to join the interactive video conference*.
+Additionally, each breakout session will offer an opportunity to discuss the topic, how it may be applied and hear best practices from others who choose to join the interactive video conference*.

 Round 1 Speaker Lineup: